About Tags in Cintoo

 As-Builts for Asset Management

-An essential part of Digital Twin workflows for Asset Management is utilizing the scanned as-builts to tag your equipment rather than just the CAD models that may not be up to date.
+Essential part of Digital Twin workflows for Asset Management is utilizing scanned as-builts to tag equipment rather than just CAD models that may not be up to date.
 This allows users to link physical equipment or parts to their digital counterpart, and in combination with other business data, make decisions which optimize the process and performance.

-The Reality Capture data also provides the context, which the CAD model often does not.
+Reality Capture data also provides the context, which CAD model often does not.
 What is going on around a machine or equipment in the built environment may affect accessibility when repairs or replacement must happen.
-This context from the Reality Capture data also validates that the model or twin is accurate, and therefore reliable, or not.
-When built on top of 3D reality capture data, Asset Management’s decision-making process is greatly improved by increasing the organization’s efficiency, effectiveness and safety as well as reducing rework and downtime.
+This context from Reality Capture data also validates whether the model or twin is accurate, and therefore reliable, or not.
+When built on top of 3D reality capture data, Asset Management’s decision-making process is improved by increasing the organization’s efficiency, effectiveness and safety as well as reducing rework and downtime.

 About Tags in Cintoo

-A ‘tag’ in Cintoo references an object or equipment that has a unique ID, an XYZ location, a bounding box, and various metadata which will be used in your Asset Management workflows.
+Tag in Cintoo references an object or equipment that has unique ID, XYZ location, bounding box, and various metadata which will be used in Asset Management workflows.

-Tags can be viewed in their as-built context using Cintoo's 3D View.
+Tags can be viewed in their as-built context using 3D View.

 Tags can be searched based on any content listed in the ID and metadata.
 Each tag can be seen from one or more scan setups, or from any 3D position in the mesh-based scan data.
-Lists of tags can be exported from Cintoo together with the scan or 3D view corresponding to each tag in the list.
-Lists of tags and individual tags can be updated programmatically using Cintoo APIs.
-See Accessing the Cintoo Cloud API for more details.
+Lists of tags can be exported from Cintoo together with scan or 3D view corresponding to each tag in the list.
+Lists of tags and individual tags can be updated in bulk and automatically using Cintoo APIs.
+See Accessing Cintoo API for more details.

 Permissions